apsm100/ofnotify/README.md

 ## General Info
 ### The Problem
-Omega Forums uses a forum moderated private sales system where sellers can 'bump' their sales listing once per day forever.
-The top-most listing is not the newest as a result, and because moderation can take hours to days, new listings can sometimes fall near the bottom of the sales list.
+Omega Forums has a private sales forum which is moderated where.
+Sellers can 'bump' their sales listing once per day forever, or until their watch sells.
+As a result, the top-most listing is not always the newest.
+New sales postings can take a few hours to be approved by the moderators, hence new listings can sometimes fall near the middle or bottom of the sales list.

 ### The Solution
-This python script ignores 'bumped' sales posts and only updates the user with the newly approved sales posts.
-It does not matter when the new listings were created (the dates are ignored).
+This python script ignores 'bumped' sales listings and only updates the user with the newly approved sales listings.
+It does not matter when the new listings were originally posted for moderation (the dates are ignored).

 ###### Screenshot of a notification from the Gmail app.
 ![alt text](https://i.imgur.com/6ZE6z89.jpg)